Order repeat prescriptions

-There are several different ways to order your repeat prescription.
+There are several ways you can order your repeat prescription:

 Electronic Prescribing Service

 This practice is set up for the electronic prescription service.

 This means that for most patients we can send your prescription to your chosen chemist directly saving you having to come down to the surgery.

 To get your prescription sent to your chosen pharmacy you will have to ask reception to sign up.

 For more information please click here

 Questions about your prescriptions